johnongit/Runstr/README-RUN-CLUB.md

 # RUNSTR Run Club Feature

-The Run Club feature is a new addition to RUNSTR that enables users to participate in two popular running groups on Nostr: "Messi Run Club" and "#RUNSTR".
+The Run Club feature connects you with running communities on Nostr.

 ## Features

-- **Join Run Clubs**: Connect with two popular running groups on the Nostr network.
+- **My Clubs**: View Nostr groups (NIP-29) you follow or have joined, managed via your Nostr NIP-51 lists.
+- **Discover Clubs**: Access two featured public running groups: "Messi Run Club" and "#RUNSTR".
-- **Real-time Chat**: Communicate with other runners in real-time using Nostr's decentralized messaging.
+- **Real-time Chat**: Communicate within groups using Nostr's decentralized messaging (Kind 39001).
-- **Pin Messages**: Pin important messages for quick reference.
+- **Pin Messages**: Locally pin important messages within a group chat for quick reference.
 - **Coming Soon**: Events and challenges features are planned for future updates.

 ## Technical Implementation

-The Run Club feature is built using the [NIP-29 Groups Protocol](https://github.com/nostr-protocol/nips/blob/master/29.md) on the Nostr network.
-This provides a decentralized, censorship-resistant platform for runners to connect without relying on a central server.
+The Run Club feature uses the following Nostr standards:

+- **NIP-29 Groups**: Groups are identified by `naddr` coordinates, using kind 39000 for group metadata.
+- **NIP-51 Lists**: User-followed groups ("My Clubs") are fetched from the user's Kind 30001 list event (assuming `#d` tag "groups").
+- **Kind 39000**: Group metadata is fetched using the kind, pubkey, and identifier from the group's naddr.
+- **Kind 39001**: Group chat messages, referenced using the '#e' tag with the group's identifier.

 ### Key Components

-1. **Group Metadata (Kind 30080/30081)**: Groups are identified using their `naddr` identifier which contains kind, pubkey, and identifier information.
-2. **Group Messages (Kind 84)**: Messages within Run Clubs are published as Kind 84 events, tagged with the appropriate group identifier.
-3. **Direct Relay Communication**: The app communicates directly with Nostr relays without any bridge or synchronization layer.
+1. **Direct Relay Communication**: The app communicates primarily with wss://groups.0xchat.com for group functionality, with fallback to other relays.
-4. **Local Message Pinning**: Users can pin important messages locally.
-5. **Real-time Updates**: The application subscribes to channel messages in real-time using Nostr relays.

-### Compliance with NIP-29

-Our implementation follows the NIP-29 specification:

-- Uses proper format for group identifiers (kind:pubkey:identifier)
+2. **Nostr Client Utilities**:
+   - Parse `naddr` to extract group coordinates (kind 39000, pubkey, identifier)
-- Messages are tagged with the group identifier using 'a' tags
+   - Fetch group metadata using kind 39000
-- Messages are properly signed using the user's Nostr key
-- Group metadata is parsed from the appropriate events
+   - Fetch and post messages using kind 39001 with '#e' tag
+   - Fetch NIP-51 lists for user's joined groups
+3. **Local Caching**: User's joined group list and pinned messages are cached locally for better performance.

 ## Getting Started

-To start using the Run Club feature:

-1. Navigate to the "RUN CLUB" section in the main menu
+1. Navigate to the "RUN CLUB" section in the main menu.
-2. You'll see two running clubs: "Messi Run Club" and "#RUNSTR"
+2. Choose "My Clubs" to see groups you follow on Nostr (requires Nostr login).
+3. Choose "Discover Clubs" to see the two featured public groups.
-3. Click on a club to join the chat
+4. Click on a club to view its chat.
-4. You'll need a Nostr key to participate (connect in Settings if you haven't already)
+5. You'll need a Nostr key (connect in Settings) to send messages or see "My Clubs".

 ### Message Features

-- Regular messages appear in chronological order
+- Messages appear in chronological order.
-- Hover over any message to reveal the "Pin" option
+- Hover over a message to reveal the "Pin" option (stored locally).
-- Pinned messages appear at the top of the chat for quick reference
+- Pinned messages appear at the top of the chat.

 ## Future Enhancements

 - Ability to share run data directly in the chat
-- Integration with Nostr zaps for tipping great running advice
+- Integration with Nostr zaps for tipping
 - Group run scheduling and coordination
 - Run Club challenges and competitions

 ## Feedback

 This feature is in active development.
-If you have any feedback or suggestions, please reach out to the RUNSTR team.
+Feedback is welcome!